PaulZiegemann/goalkeeper/README.md

 - Icons and Images deleted because of copyright.
 - Statistics are calculated wrong.
 - Wrong concept rep to wheight ratio.
-- Some Classes and Widgets are missing.
+- Some Classes and widgets are missing.
 - Database structure messy.

 Functions I want to implement/improve: